bergercookie/tw-hooks/README.md

 ## Description

-This is a Work-In-Progress collection of [Taskwarrior hooks](https://taskwarrior.org/docs/hooks_guide.html) that I use in my day-to-day workflows.
+This is a collection of [Taskwarrior hooks](https://taskwarrior.org/docs/hooks_guide.html) that I use in my day-to-day workflows.
+It comes along a detection and easy-registration mechanism that should make it easy to develop and then distribute your own hooks.
 The hooks are structured as classes under the `tw_hooks/hooks` directory.

 ## Installation

-[TODO] Install it from `PyPI`:
+Install it from `PyPI`:

 ```sh
 pip3 install --user --upgrade tw_hooks